projectM-visualizer/projectm/README.md

 [![](http://img.youtube.com/vi/2dSam8zwSFw/0.jpg)](http://www.youtube.com/watch?v=2dSam8zwSFw "Demo")

-### Project Status
-You can read more about how it works and the current state of development [here](https://lwn.net/Articles/750152/).

 ### Presets
 The preset files define the visualizations via pixel shaders and Milkdrop-style equations and parameters.
 Included with projectM are the bltc201, Milkdrop 1 and 2, projectM, tryptonaut and yin collections.
 You can grab these presets [here](http://spiegelmc.com/pub/projectm_presets.zip).